 Many health programs, including polio, neglected tropical diseases (NTDs), measles, and nutrition, depend in part – or almost entirely – on campaign platforms to achieve impact and reach vulnerable populations.
 There are many settings, particularly countries or regions with weaker health systems, where campaign-type approaches will remain an essential part of the delivery toolkit and continue to support routine services.

 Expertise in optimizing campaigns remains fragmented and cross-learning and collaboration is limited across campaign platforms.
 We believe there is an opportunity to better understand campaign-based delivery platforms.

 66% of previously unreached children were covered by measles supplementary immunization activities (SIAs) across 14 countries (Portnoy et al., 2018)

-All priority countries reached 64% in vitamin A supplement (VAS) A proportion (%) that reflects the number of people receiving (an) intervention(s) divided by the total number of people eligible to receive the intervention(s) in 2016 through campaigns (UNICEF, 2018)
+All priority countries reached 64% in vitamin A supplement (VAS) coverage in 2016 through campaigns (UNICEF, 2018)